docent-net/maciej.lasyk.info/content/2015-11-26-conferences-recap.md

 On the second day there were workshops / sprint sessions.
 I took part in webscraping workshop and GIS.
 Everything I worked on during those events is now placed [on my github account](https://github.com/docent-net/pyconcz-2015-hacking)

+I personally traveled those 300km mainly to take part in workshops and I must say that i really liked it!
+I found it very helpful and well organized.
+Also the workshop venue was great - yet another co-working space with hipster factor 8/10 (even more than in Berlin in systemd.conf!)

+Many thanks to organizers - keep it this way guys!

 ## Devopsdays Warsaw 2015 ##

 <center>![Devopsdays]({filename}/images/devopsdays-warsaw-logo.png)</center>